Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Conclusion and outlooks

-As far as general neural network's theory is concerned \begin{enumerate} \item The dense Hopfield model is well-known to be able to store a number of patterns that grows as $K \sim N^{P-1}$.
-This {\em ultra-storage regime}, is preserved when the standard Hebbian coupling is replaced by the unsupervised Hebbian coupling.
-One can still introduce a load $\alpha_{P-1} = \lim_{N \to \infty} \frac{K}{N^{P-1}}$ and determine a critical value beyond which a black-out scenario emerges: notably, this value does depend on the dataset properties and it is solely a network's characteristic.
+Hereafter we summarize the main outcomes of our work.
+As far as general neural network's theory is concerned \begin{enumerate} \item The dense Hebbian network under the simpler storage prescription is well-known to be able to store a number of patterns that grows as $K \sim N^{P-1}$.
+This {\em high-load regime}, is preserved when the standard Hebbian coupling is replaced by the unsupervised Hebbian coupling.
+One can still introduce a load $\alpha_{P-1} = \lim_{N \to \infty} \frac{K}{N^{P-1}}$ and determine a critical value beyond which a black-out scenario emerges: notably, this value does not depend on the dataset properties and it is solely a network's characteristic.

-\item There exists a threshold value $M_{\otimes}$ for $M$ below which retrieval is prevented and this scales as $M_{\otimes} \propto 1/(P \, r^{2P})$.
-Thus, when using these dense machines in the unsupervised regime, one can actually enjoy the ultra-storage feature to reconstruct $K \sim N^{P-1}$ archetypes only under the condition of a suitably large number of examples available.
+\item For a correct learning -and subsequent retrieval- of the archetype, there exists a threshold value $M_{\otimes}$ to overcome and this scales as $M_{\otimes} \propto 1/(P \, r^{2P})$.
+Thus, when using these dense machines in the unsupervised regime, one can actually reconstruct up to $K \sim N^{P-1}$ archetypes only under the condition of a suitably large number of required examples available.
 In other words, increasing the number of retrievable patterns by a factor $N$ (which means increasing the interaction order of one unit) requires an amplification in the number of examples per archetype of about $1/r^2$.
 Increasing the dataset size beyond $M_{\otimes}$ leads to a wider retrieval region, namely to a larger critical load and to a larger critical temperature.
-The large cost in terms of available data is a peculiarity of the unsupervised regime: in fact, anticipating contents of a twin-paper where the same analysis is carried for supervised learning in dense networks, we just mention that in the supervised regime $M_{\otimes}$ does not scale with $P$ (see \cite{super} and Fig.~\ref{fig:my_label4}).
+The large cost in terms of available data is a peculiarity of the unsupervised regime, in fact, in supervised dense networks, $M_{\otimes}$ does not scale with $P$, see \cite{super}.

-\item Another intriguing feature displayed by dense networks that is preserved in the unsupervised regime is the so-called \emph{ultra-noise tolerance}: reconstruction is feasible also in the presence of an extensive noise affecting its coupling and yielding to a signal-to-noise ratio increasing algebraically with $N$.
-Again, in order to mitigate the effects of this noise one has to move to a low-load regime in order to generate redundance in the information allocated in the coupling tensor.
+\item There is another intriguing feature displayed by dense networks that is preserved in the unsupervised regime.
+Indeed, the reconstruction is feasible also in the presence of an extensive noise affecting its coupling and yielding to a signal-to-noise ratio increasing algebraically with $N$.
+Again, to mitigate the effects of this noise one has to move to a low-load regime in order to generate redundancy in the information allocated in the coupling tensor.